letizhamiguel-cyber/ECE-2112-PA4/README.md

 # Intended Learning Outcomnes

 At the end of this laboratory activity, the student should be able to:
-1. filter tabular data using several categorical and numerical conditions;
+1. Filter tabular data using several categorical and numerical conditions;
-2. construct focused DataFrames by selecting relevant features;
+2. Construct focused DataFrames by selecting relevant features;
-3. summarize the relationship between categorical features and a numerical variable; and
+3. Summarize the relationship between categorical features and a numerical variable; and
-4. communicate a data comparison using clear and correctly labeled plots.
+4. Communicate a data comparison using clear and correctly labeled plots.

 # Programming Problems